newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/annual-license-cannabis.md

 - A resolution adopted by the municipality’s governing body, or where the municipality has no governing body, a written letter of support from the municipality’s executive stating that the applicant is compliant with [Section VIII of Notice of Application Acceptance](https://www.nj.gov/cannabis/documents/businesses/personal-use/Final%20Notice%20of%20Application%20Acceptance.pdf)
 - Your application can gain additional priority by providing an attestation from a labor organization indicating that you two have entered a labor peace agreement (this is not required and no micro businesses do not gain additional priority for this)
 - Application fees
-- ** `Diversely-Owned Businesses|diversely-owned-business-cannabis` Only:** Copy of Minority or Women-Owned Business Enterprise Certification or Disabled Owned Veteran Certification with the NJ Department of Treasury
+- ** `Diversely-Owned Businesses|diverselyownedbusiness-cannabis` Only:** Copy of Minority or Women-Owned Business Enterprise Certification or Disabled Owned Veteran Certification with the NJ Department of Treasury
 - **Impact Zone Businesses Only:** Proof that the business meets the `requirements of an Impact Zone Business|impact-zone-business-cannabis`
 - **Social Equity Businesses Only:**
   A [notarized statement](https://www.nj.gov/cannabis/documents/businesses/personal-use/Certification%20of%20SEB%20FINAL%2012.13.21.pdf) by the owner(s) that they meet the criteria for a `Social Equity Business|social-equity-business-cannabis` and appropriate documentation to prove residency